watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 - Create new action and name it `Search`.
 - Click the fX button to add a variable and add new session variable `query_text` and select "Expression" type and then put `input.text` or `input.original_text` as the expression.
 The former will employ spelling correction to fix any detected spelling errors before sending the query, which can be helpful but it can also be counterproductive if your documents include specialized terminology that is not in our dictionary (such as product names) so you can use `input.original_text` as the alternative in such cases.
 - Optional: In "Assistant says", put `Searching for: ${query_text}`.
-- In "And then", select "Use an extension", select the extension you made back in step 2, and select the search endpoint and set the `query` parameter to the `query_text` session variable and the `cx` parameter to an *Expression* setting the value to the `Programmable Search Engine ID` you obtained during the pre-requisites step.
+- In "And then", select "Use an extension", and select the search endpoint and set the `query` parameter to the `query_text` session variable and the `cx` parameter to an *Expression* setting the value to the `Programmable Search Engine ID` you obtained during the pre-requisites step.
 - In new step, Store the results returned by extension (success or failure) in variable `extension_result`.
 - In next steps, call the `Process Result` action to do further processing on the results stored in previous step.
 - If you are planning for advanced `Filtered Search` action.
 Then you need to add extra step asking user the type of filter they want to apply on the result.